Norway’s West: Fjords, Mountains, and Bergen

 Norway in a Nutshell

 The most exciting single-day trip you could make from Oslo or Bergen is this circular train/boat/bus/train jaunt through fjord country.
 The basic idea is this: Take a train halfway across the mountainous spine of Norway, make your way down to the Sognefjord for a boat cruise, then climb back up out of the fjord and get back on the main train line.
-Fjord Tours sells the Nutshell package and other package trips at all Norwegian State Railways stations, including Oslo and Bergen, or through their customer-service line in Norway.
+Fjord Tours sells the Nutshell package at all Norwegian State Railways stations, including Oslo and Bergen, or through their customer-service line in Norway.
 If you have a rail pass that covers Norway, skip the package trip, as your pass covers the bulk of the route.

 The picturesque wooden hotel — and five generations of the Kvikne family — have welcomed tourists to Balestrand since the late 19th century.
 The hotel has two parts: a new wing, and the historic wooden section, with 25 older, classic rooms, and no elevator.
 All rooms come with balconies.
 The elegant Old World public spaces in the old section make you want to just sit there and sip tea all afternoon.
 Part of the Kviknes ritual is gorging on the store koldt bord buffet dinner — open to non-guests, and a nice way to soak in the hotel's old-time elegance without splurging on an overnight.